xinzhili/db-mcp-server/README.md

 - **Simultaneous Multi-Database Support**: Connect to and interact with multiple MySQL and PostgreSQL databases concurrently
 - **Database-Specific Tool Generation**: Auto-creates specialized tools for each connected database
 - **Clean Architecture**: Modular design with clear separation of concerns
+- **OpenAI Agents SDK Compatibility**: Full compatibility with the OpenAI Agents SDK for seamless integration with AI assistants
 - **Dynamic Database Tools**:
   - Execute SQL queries with parameters
   - Run data modification statements with proper error handling